djaus2/az-iothub-ps1/README.md

    - Can copy qs-apps folder via a share to a remote device.
 Quickstarts are in ps/qs-apps/quickstarts.
 Scripts can be placed in quickstarts folder to set environment variables on remote device for connection strings and dotnet.

 Read more on my blog [http://www.sportronics.com.au](http://www.sportronics.com.au/dotnetcoreiot/.NET_Core_on_IoT-Fast_tracking_IoT_Hub_Creation_with_PS-dotnetcoreiot.html)
-Nb: A numbe of blogs there now on this plus this spage.
+Nb: A number of blogs there now.
 Still writing.

 Enjoy!